adityasoni2019/YouTube-Clone/Progress.md

 ##### In this commit

 ###### Setting up Redux
-We needed it, cause we wanted to
+We needed it, cause we wanted to make the slide functionality of the slide bar, and for that we wanted a global variable.

 1. Commands
     - `npm i @reduxjs/toolkit`